Acting Director of National Drug Control Policy

 In 2008, Mr. Botticelli was the first recipient of the annual Ramstad/Kennedy National Award for Outstanding Leadership in Promoting Addiction Recovery.
 In 2012, he was awarded the Service Award from the National Association of State Alcohol and Drug Abuse Directors.

 Born in Upstate New York, Mr. Botticelli holds a Bachelor of Arts degree from Siena College and a Master of Education degree from St. Lawrence University.
-He is also in long-term recovery from addiction, celebrating more than 24 years of sobriety.
+He is also in long-term recovery from a substance use disorder, celebrating more than 25 years of sobriety.